paulhamsh/Elecrow-Terminal-RGB-LVGL/README.md

 Also: hold down the Boot button and press the RESET button to initiate firmware download mode

+There is a pre-build lv_conf.h in the v8 folder.

 ## Build LVGL demos with v9.1.0

 Board manager: ESP32 S3 Dev Module